wagtail/wagtail/README.md

 -   Complete control over front-end design and structure
 -   Scales to millions of pages and thousands of editors
 -   Fast out of the box, cache-friendly when you need it
--   Content API for 'headless' sites with de-coupled front-end
+-   Content API for 'headless' sites with decoupled front-end
 -   Runs on a Raspberry Pi or a multi-datacenter cloud platform
 -   StreamField encourages flexible content without compromising structure
 -   Powerful, integrated search, using Elasticsearch or PostgreSQL